-D Planning Section Cl hief Potential Designates Reports to Field or Plant Personnel or designated member of the RRT Incident Commander Forms / Tools General: 201 Incident Brie 207 Organization 214a Individual A 215 Operational Worksheet nal Chart, Activity Log, Later in the Incident: 202 Incident Objectives, 203 Organizational Assignments List, 204 Assignments List, 205 Incident Ra Communications Plan, 206 Medical P 208 Safety Plan Role Responsibilities The Planning Section Chief coordinates all planning activity within the ICP.
-They facilitate the ICP planning process and produce the 201 Incident Briefing Form and subsequent Incident Action Plan (IAP) which includes the objectives validated by the IC.
-They also provide essential information regarding the organization, work assignments, and resources for the planned operational period.
-One of the most important functions of the Planning Section Chief is to look beyond the current and next operational period and anticipate potential problems or events.
-Technical experts may supplement the planning section to assist with the development of plans.
-The Planning Section is busy through the entire incident life-cycle.
-Therefore, the Planning Section Chief may activate additional units to assist in the delivery of the planning function.
-See complete Ensuring the Planning cycle is adhered to.
+D Planning Section Cl hief Potential Designates Reports to Field or Plant Personnel or designated member of the RRT Incident Commander Forms / Tools General: 201 Incident Briefing Form, 207 Organizational Chart, 214a Individual Activity Log, 215 Operational Planning Worksheet Later in the Incident: 202 Incident Objectives, 203 Organizational Assignments List, 204 Assignments List, 205 Incident Ra Communications Plan, 206 Medical P 208 Safety Plan Role Responsibilities The Planning Section C all planning activity wit facilitate the ICP planning produce the 201 Incide and subsequent Incide (IAP) which includes the validated by the IC.
+They also provide esse regarding the organizar assignments, and resort planned operational period the Planning Section Cl beyond the current and operational period and potential problems or experts may suppleme section to assist with the substitution of the section to assist with the section of the se chin the ICP.
+They ing process and ent Briefing Form int Action Plan e objectives Intial information tion, work urces for the eriod.
+Itant functions of hief is to look d next I anticipate events.
+Technical int the planning Ensuring the Planning cycle is adhered to.
 Maintaining and displaying situation status.
 Collecting and managing all incident -related data and intelligence.
 Preparing the IAP including documenting, assembling, printing and distribution of the IAP.
 Developing alternative strategies.
 Providing a primary location for technical specialists assigned to an incident.
 Providing documentation services.
 Tracking and identifying resource shortages.
 Maintaining resource status.
 Preparing the Demobilization Plan.
-The Planning Section may activate the following if required: Situation Unit: Collects, prepares and displays information about the response.
-Documentation Unit: Prepares the Incident Action Plan and maintains all incident documentation.
-Demobilization Unit: Develops the plan for the safe and orderly onward movement of resources used in the Mapping Unit: Generates incident-specific mapping.
-Environment Unit: Advises on environmental impacts and develops environment related plans.
-Resources Unit: Establishes the check-in procedure for an incident and tracks the status of key resources.
-Technical Specialist Unit: Provides an initial location for supporting Technical Specialists. te Role Guide for further details.
-The Pipeline.
-Hard copies are available in the ICP.
+The Planning Section may activate the following if required Situation Unit: Collects, prepares and displays information about the response.
+Documentation Unit: Prepares the Incident Action Platand maintains all incident documentation.
+Demobilization Unit: Develops the plan for the safe and orderly onward movement of resources used in the Plan of plans.
+The Planning Section is busy through the entire incident life-cycle.
+Therefore, the Planning Section Chief may activate additional units to assist in the delivery of the planning function.
+See complete Environment and develops Resources U an incident a Technical Sp supporting Tete Role Guide for formal and the supporting formal supporting form it: Generates incident-specific mapping t Unit: Advises on environmental impacts senvironment related plans. nit: Establishes the check-in procedure nd tracks the status of key resources. ecialist Unit: Provides an initial location echnical Specialists. urther details. for